Curious wood turtle (Photo by Ryan M. Bolton)

 What is NCC doing to help protect the wood turtle?

-In Ontario, the Nature Conservancy of Canada (NCC) is protecting habitat for wood turtles and minimizing disturbances such as ATV use that could kill adults or destroy nests.
+In Ontario, the Nature Conservancy of Canada (NCC) is protecting habitat for wood turtles and minimizing disturbances, such as ATV use, that could kill adults or destroy nests.
 There are also ongoing efforts to create suitable nest sites where wood turtles are known to occur.
+In Quebec, NCC also protects wood turtle habitat and works on habitat restoration projects.
 Because of the illegal pet trade, NCC does not communicate the location of wood turtle populations it is protecting or managing.

 Want to help?

-Most importantly, your gift to NCC helps to support wood turtle conservation.
+Most importantly, your gift to NCC helps support wood turtle conservation.